Leisyan-yam/rsschool-cv/cv.md

 ## About
-Junior fronend developer with solid background in Customer Service passionate about coding and looking forward to learn much about Web Development and becoming high level professional in IT.
+Junior Front-End developer with solid background in Customer Service passionate about coding and looking forward to learn much about Web Development and becoming high level professional in IT.

 ## Proffesional Experience
 ### SKF